battlerealmsmodeditor/BattleRealmsMapPacks/README.md

  The most popular and other Map Packs for Battle Realms (Single Player / Multiplayer)

- (Port map files from : forums.gamingterritory.com, siambronline and another over 500+ maps)
+ (Port over 500+ map files from : forums.gamingterritory.com, siambronline and another )

 ## 🎮 Support for Battle Realms